Signed in as:

 2:30 pm – Keynoter, Melissa De Genova Steward (Councilor)

-3:15 pm – Guest Speaker, CASIS to speak about advocacy to increaser diversity and inclusion for women in cybersecurity.
+3:15 pm – Guest Speaker, CASIS to speak about advocacy to increase diversity and inclusion for women in cybersecurity.

 3:30 pm – Women’s Panel